Need a Family Lawyer in Montgomery or Bucks County?

 Our Family Lawyers Take a Team Approach to Your Case

-Often, a client will come to our law firm based on a recommendation given to one of our family law attorneys.
-We'll certainly make sure that attorney oversees your case and all significant development.
+Often, a client will come to us based on a recommendation from our family law attorneys.
+We'll certainly ensure that they oversee your case and all significant development.
 However, to provide effective service, we've found it's often necessary to involve more than one legal professional.

-Including more than one professional on a case gives you access to other attorneys or paralegals in the event your primary attorney is not available.
+Including more than one professional on a case gives you access to other lawyers or paralegals if your primary attorney is unavailable.
 In addition to being more efficient, this approach saves money.
-For example, the hourly rates of paralegals and associates may be lower than that of the primary attorney.
+For example, the hourly rates of paralegals and associates may be lower than that of the primary family lawyer.

 Marital litigation, for example, can be extensive.
 Frequently, cases involve different court proceedings.
-So, it's not uncommon for several proceedings to be taking place at the same time.
-For example, you may be involved in a support proceeding and custody litigation simultaneously with different preliminary conference officers, masters, and conciliators.
+So, it's not uncommon for several proceedings to coincide.
+For example, you may simultaneously be in a support proceeding and custody litigation with different preliminary conference officers, masters, and conciliators.

-Our family lawyers know when to settle and when to litigate.
+Our family lawyers have the experience to know when to settle and when to litigate.
 At times, a mediator supports some settlement negotiations.
-So, if you and our spouse choose mediation, it's essential to consult with your family attorney before sessions so you are prepared.
+So, if you and your spouse choose mediation, you must consult your family law attorney before sessions to prepare.

 All mediation proposals should include a consultation with your lawyers.
-As a result, our candid judgment as to the propriety of a proposed settlement is always available to you.
-In a case that cannot settle, you may choose to select a private arbitrator.
+As a result, our candid judgment on the propriety of a proposed settlement is always available to you.
+If you can't settle, you may select a private arbitrator.

 Common Issues Requiring a Family Lawyer

-Divorce: In Pennsylvania, you must reside here for at least six months prior to filing for divorce.
+In Pennsylvania, you must reside here for at least six months before filing for divorce.
 With that requirement met, you can file within the county where you or your spouse resides.
-Here are some tips we've complied from our PA Divorce lawyers.

-Child Support: The parent receiving child support depends on each party's income and the custody schedule of their children.
-For instance, support is always open for changes based on circumstances relating to incomes and custody schedules.
-Here are some commonly asked questions involving child support in Pennsylvania.
+The parent receiving support depends on each party's income and the custody schedule of their children.
+For instance, support is always open for changes based on circumstances relating to revenues and parent schedules.

-Agreements: Family attorneys can guide and support you on various family law agreements involving cohabitation, premarital agreements, postnuptial agreements, separation agreements, and more.
+Family law attorneys can guide and support you on various marital agreements involving cohabitation, premarital agreements, postnuptial agreements, separation agreements, and more.

-Family law cases often intersect with other legal services like estate planning, litigation, and even real estate law.
-And that's where it pays to have a full-service legal firm like High Swartz.
-Our law firm can help you with any number of legal services.
+It's important to note that family law cases often intersect with other legal services like estate planning, litigation, real estate, and even immigration law.
+And that's where it pays to have a full-service law firm like High Swartz.
+We have attorneys with varied practice experience to help you with any legal services.

 It's sometimes necessary to engage a private investigator.
-As a result, our law office uses investigators in some cases.
-For example, an investigator can uncover financial information, determine marital misconduct, or investigate custody issues.
+As a result, we use investigators in some instances.
+For example, an investigator can uncover financial information, determine marital misconduct, or investigate abuse issues.
 But, not every case requires a private investigation.

 Investigators can be costly and effective results can't always be guaranteed.
 So before conducting any investigation, we would be happy to sit down with you and let you know if it's worthwhile.
 But, first, you need to confirm what estimated costs would be with the investigator.